PedroASB/PedroASB/README.md

 # About me

 Hi there, I'm Pedro Augusto.
-I am a Computer Science graduate from the Federal University of Goiás and I'm currently studying full stack development.
+I am a Computer Science graduate from the Federal University of Goiás.

 ## Undergraduate Studies

 During college, I became particularly interested in theoretical areas of computer science, which led me to write my undergraduate thesis in Graph Theory and then publish a paper based on it.

 I've also built backend-focused projects in languages such as C/C++, Python, Lua and Java — including a language interpreter, a compiler, a restaurant system and several others.
-You can find some of them in my pinned repositories.

-## Current Goal
+## Current Studies

 After initially dedicating myself to the academic research area, I started exploring other paths and am currently working on full stack projects.
-I've already built some interesting projects, which can be found in [fullstack-journey](https://github.com/PedroASB/fullstack-journey) repository.

 ---